-The past 9 months at the Anake Outdoor School have been quite a plethora of new experiences, adventures, crafting, external and internal explorations and the creating and fortifying our connections with the earth, the natural world around us, ourselves and each other.
-This Anake year has been nothing at all of what I expected, and at the same time much more than I expected.
+The past 9 months at the The Immersion at Wilderness Awareness School have been quite a plethora of new experiences, adventures, crafting, external and internal explorations, and the fortification of our connections with the earth, the natural world around us, ourselves, and each other.
+This The Immersion year has been nothing at all of what I expected, and at the same time much more than I expected.
 The dichotomy of polarities existing at the same time and place in a way that is helping us grow and develop a deeper human experience.
-I came to this school eager, committed and driven to diving deep into the primitive living, bush craft and survival skill aspects of the program.
-I realized this was only a part of the curriculum and the majority of the program was dedicated to mentoring, naturalist skills, group processing and creating a sense of community within the Anake class.
+I came to this school eager, committed, and driven to diving deep into the primitive living, bushcraft, and survival skill aspects of the program.
+I realized this was only a part of the curriculum and the majority of the program was dedicated to mentoring, naturalist skills, group processing, and creating a sense of community within The Immersionclass.

-The footprints of this land, my classmates, apprentices and instructors have left tracks on my heart in beautiful patterns that I was not expecting.
-It is now time for us to all gather up our threads, which have a new shimmer to them, that was not there before this Anake year, and to go out and weave these threads into our own magnificent tapestry to contribute to our world.
+The footprints of this land, my classmates, apprentices, and instructors have left tracks on my heart in beautiful patterns that I was not expecting.
+It is now time for us to all gather up our threads, which have a new shimmer to them, that was not there before this The Immersion year, and to go out and weave these threads into our own magnificent tapestry to contribute to our world.